digitaltwinconsortium/iot-edge-ocpp-central-system/README.md

 # Azure IoT Edge Module implementing the Open Charge Point Protocol (OCPP) V1.5 and V1.6 Central System.

 The Central System is a server responsible for communicating with charging stations and provides user authentication, billing and charge point reservation services.
+There is a companion dashboard project for this located [here](https://github.com/barnstee/EVChargingDashboard).

 ## Setup